openshift/openshift-pep/openshift-pep-006.md

 1. Ensure that a previous deployment exists; return error to the user if not
 1. Stop the application
 1. Delete the current deployment directory pointed to by `app-root/repo`
+1. Delete the current dependencies directory pointed to by `app-root/dependencies`
 1. Update `app-root/repo` to point at the latest entry in `app-deployments`, which is the previous deployment now that the active deployment has been deleted
 1. Update `app-root/dependencies` to point at the latest entry in `app-deployments`, which is the previous deployment now that the active deployment has been deleted
 1. The secondary cartridges are started